Particular/NServiceBus.RavenDB/README.md

  * NServiceBus took ownership of the client-server version compatibility checking.
 This should be a concern of the developer consuming the API
  * NServiceBus took ownership of verifying the connectivity to the server.
 This should be a concern of the developer consuming the API.

-So now there is one configuration API that takes a `DosumentStore`.
+So now there is one configuration API that takes a `DocumentStore`.